We’ve Been Using these Market Timing Indicators for Decades. The Results Speak for Themselves

 The Cabot Trend Lines are our unique way of determining the long-term trend of the stock market.
 As long as both the S&P 500 and the Nasdaq Composite fluctuate above their respective trend lines, we consider the market to be bullish.
 If both indexes are below their trend lines, we are in a bear market.

-The Cabot Tides is made up of five different market indexes to help us determine the overall intermediate-term direction of the stock market.
+Our Cabot Tides is made up of five different market indexes to help us determine the overall intermediate-term direction of the stock market.
 They are: S&P 500, NYSE Composite, Nasdaq Composite, S&P 600 Small Cap and the S&P MidCap 400.
+We compare each index to its respective 25-day and 50-day simple moving averages.

-The market is considered to be advancing on an intermediate-term basis if at least three of these five indexes are advancing.
-And contrarily, the market is deemed to be declining if at least three of these five are declining.
+The market is considered to be advancing on an intermediate-term basis if at least three of these five indexes are (a) above the lower of its two moving averages, and (b) that moving average is advancing.
+Conversely, if at least three of the five indexes slice decisively below the lower of their two moving averages, that triggers a sell signal.

 At Cabot Growth Investor, we rely on our market timing indicators all the time when we make our investing decisions.
 That is how we were able to double our readers’ money multiple times throughout the years and grab a 270% profit in Beechcraft, a 173% gain in WD-40, a 240% gain in MCI Communications, a 122% profit in Triangle Industries and a 296% gain in TASER, just to name a few.
 If you are looking for Wall Street’s best advisory, Cabot Growth Investor is the one you should check out now.
 Click here to find out more.